 Finally, we extracted all regions in the FSSP alignments where DALI has aligned a slave to the master and constructed tables of aligned residue positions.
-For all possible pairs of letters (X,Y) in a local structure alphabet, we counted the number of times X in the master structure was paired with Y in the slave structure in an aligned position, and computed their mutual information where probabilities were estimated by normalized counts of letters in the dataset.
-Since estimates of mutual information based on small samples have been shown to be artifically inflated [43, 44], we perform a small sample correction on I(X;Y).
-The small sample effect is evidenced by the fact that when aligned letter pairs are scrambled, a non-zero mutual information is still measured between randomized pairs.
-By repeatedly scrambling the aligned letter pairs, we can compute a distribution of "random mutual information" and correct for the over-estimate by subtracting the mean of this distribution from I(X;Y) [45].
+For all possible pairs of letters (X,Y) in a local structure alphabet, we counted the number of times X in the master structure was paired with Y in the slave structure in an aligned position, and computed their mutual information where probabilities were estimated by normalized counts of letters in the data set.
+Because estimates of mutual information based on small samples have been shown to be artificially inflated, 43,44 we performed a small sample correction on I(X; Y).
+The small sample effect is evidenced by the fact that when aligned letter pairs are scrambled a nonzero mutual information is still measured between randomized pairs.
+By repeatedly scrambling the aligned letter pairs, we can compute a distribution of "random mutual information" and correct for the overestimate by subtracting the mean of this distribution from I(X; Y).

-$$I(X;Y) = \sum{X,Y} P(X,Y) \log \frac{P(X,Y)}{P(X)P(Y)}, \qquad (6)$$
+$$I(X; Y) = \sum{X,Y} P(X, Y) \log \frac{P(X, Y)}{P(X)P(Y)},$$ (6)